 These conversations reminded me just how much Germans love rules.
 I doubt a purity law would work in the US.
-However, as I tasted the various brews along the Danube in Bavaria, I was surprised and impressed on just how different the flavors and techniques were from brewer to brewer.
+However, as I tasted the various brews along the Danube in Bavaria, I was surprised and impressed by just how different the flavors and techniques were from brewer to brewer.

 Take a Beer Tour Along the Young Danube in Bavaria

 I visited 5 breweries along or near the Danube in Bavaria and each one had something that made them unique.
 However, they all still followed the 4 ingredients law; it was interesting to see how they combined tradition and creativity into those 4 ingredients.